Alwaye Advaita Ashram

-Advaita Ashram - the ashrams in Aluva, founded in 1913 Sree Narayana Guru.
+Advaita Ashram - the ashrams in Aluva, founded in 1913 by Narayana Guru at Aluva, Kerala.
 Here he established a Sanskrit school to restore the sanctity of the language through which universal spiritual teachings can be grasped and imparted to dedicated disciples.

-In 1921, Narayana Guru presided over the annual meeting of the All Kerala Association of Brotherhood, held at the Ashram.
-During the meeting he proclaimed Whatever may be the differences in man's creed, dress, language etc... because they all belong to the same kind of creation, there is no harm in dining together or having marital relations with one another.
+In 1923, Narayana Guru organized an All Religion Conference, held at the Ashram.
+In March 1925, Mahatma Gandhi visited the Ashram but Narayana Guru was not present there.

+Musician S Navaneeth Krishna (He performed as a part of the event.) with Chief Minister of Kerala, Pinarayi Vijayan (He inaugurated the event.), at the 100th anniversary of the All Religion Conference (Sarva Matha Sammelanam), Alwaye Advaita Ashram.